Choosing your first ocarina

 So which should you learn?

-If you are someone who is looking to try the instrument to see what it is about, a single chamber ocarina may be the best starting point.
+- If you are looking to try the ocarina to see what it is about, a single chamber ocarina may be the best starting point.
 You can learn all of the fundamentals of ocarina playing—fingering, intonation, and ornamentation, using a single chamber ocarina.

 How big are your hands?